tylernguyen/tylernguyen.xyz/docs/uses-this/software.md

 !!! info

-    Material for MkDocs Insiders starts at $10 a month.
-The subscription gives access to early developments and features.
+    Material for MkDocs has a private development fork called Insiders.
+The subsciption starts at $10 a month and gives access to early developments and features.